defactor-com/documentation/docs/blockchain-and-web3/polygon.md

 - **Transaction Complexity:** Complex operations require more computational power, hence more gas.
 - **Gas Price:** Users can set the gas price, which influences transaction processing speed.

-# Polygon Testnets: Mumbai
+# Polygon Testnets: Amoy

-Polygon's primary testnet, Mumbai, is used for testing and development purposes, similar to Ethereum's testnets.
-It allows developers to deploy and test their DApps in a simulated environment before launching them on the main Polygon network.
+Amoy is the current official testnet for the Polygon PoS network and for projects built using the Polygon Chain Development Kit (CDK).
+It replaces the deprecated Mumbai testnet and offers a more stable and modern environment for testing and deploying decentralized applications (DApps).

-## Features of Mumbai Testnet
+## Features of Amoy Testnet

-- **Ethereum Compatibility:** Mumbai testnet mirrors the Polygon mainnet and is fully compatible with Ethereum tools.
+- **Ethereum Alignment:** Fully compatible with Ethereum tools and infrastructure.
+- **Stable and Supported:** Actively maintained by the Polygon team, unlike Mumbai.
-- **Free Test Tokens:** Developers can obtain test MATIC tokens for experimentation.
+- **Testnet Faucet Access:** Developers can request test MATIC to simulate transactions.
-- **Realistic Testing Environment:** Mumbai replicates the mainnet environment, allowing for accurate testing and debugging.
+- **Ready for Polygon 2.0:** Aligned with the modular and zk-focused future of the Polygon ecosystem.

-## Accessing the Mumbai Testnet
+## Accessing the Amoy Testnet

-Developers can access the Mumbai testnet through wallets like MetaMask, configuring it for the Polygon network to test their DApps and smart contracts.
+Amoy can be configured in wallets like MetaMask, Rabby, or OKX Wallet.
+RPC and faucet URLs are provided by Polygon’s official documentation to ensure easy onboarding for developers.

 ## Conclusion

-Polygon is a powerful solution for Ethereum's scalability issues, providing a versatile and user-friendly platform for decentralized applications.
-With its unique features like low gas fees, and a robust testnet in Mumbai, Polygon stands as a significant contributor to the blockchain ecosystem, enhancing the capabilities and reach of Ethereum's network.
+Polygon is a powerful solution for Ethereum's scalability challenges, offering a modular and developer-friendly framework for building decentralized applications.
+With features like low gas fees, Ethereum compatibility, and the new Amoy testnet aligned with Polygon 2.0, the ecosystem provides a modern and reliable environment for development.
+Polygon continues to play a crucial role in extending Ethereum’s reach through scalable infrastructure and innovative tools.